-The City has the staff and resources (SWM/SWU CIP), BSEGS 5 rating, CRS Class 6, to implement this project as soon as funding becomes available.
-DCR's financial support will help create a more resilient Alexandria while enhancing and improving the City's built infrastructure in the Arlandria neighborhood located within Four Mile Run.
+The City has the staff and resources (SWM/SWU CIP), BSEGS 5 rating, CRS Class 6, to implement this project as soon as funding became available.
+DCR's financial support will help create a more resilient Alexandria while enhancing and improving the City's built infrastructure within Hooff's Run and Four Mile Run watersheds.